amorphic/jimternet/content/book-review-james-altucher-choose-yourself.md

-On the evening that I finished reading James Altucher's new book *Choose Yourself*, the nightly news lead with the story of [260 employees at Target's Geelong headquarters being made redundant][].
+On the evening that I finished reading James Altucher's new book *Choose Yourself*, the nightly news lead with the story of [260 employees at Target's Geelong headquarters being made redundant][Target].

 Footage showed these newly-unemployed leaving what used to be their place of work.
 Most were visibly upset, many were crying and some